littlepunks/autohome/README.md

 ## Windows

 Edit and use autohome-build-windows.ps1 file that automates most of the build.
-It has not been tested.
+It has not been tested fully.

 # Sensor Details